CSC591-MASE-ASA/x9115asa/hw/code/9/Readme.md

 Since the decisions are transformed into fitness by DTLZ, the number of decisions doesn't really affect GA.
 Fitness values produced by more decisions may be different but they still are able to drive GA to an optimum.

 #### Threats to validity
 The basis of the generations getting better is the selection mechanism used to choose fit candidates from a generation.
 The implemented selection mechanism chooses candidates by a weighted wheel given a share of the wheel proportional to the number of other candidates it dominates in the generation.
 It is possible that, since the overall generation gets better together and not individual candidates, that candidates don't really dominate any (or few) candidates in their respective generations.
-After a while, the selection will transform into uniform random in a generation and will start producing non-optimal candidates.
+After a while, the selection will transform into uniform random select in a generation and will start producing non-optimal candidates.
 This implementation has not found any evidence of this scenario because spread values conform between runs.

 #### Future Work
 Binary domination is known to be questionable when dealing with number of objectives more than 2.
 Continuous domination could be used as method for comparing candidates based on their multi objective fitness.
 Binary domination, given it's binary decision decision making, will produce coarse grained outcomes with many candidates not being included in the pareto frontier.
 Continuous domination could finer outcomes allowing more candidates to be part of the pareto front will still maintaining low spread.

-An additional technique for selection could be to constructthe pareto frontier for every generation and picking candidates from it for consideration for the next generation.
+An additional technique for selection could be to construct the pareto frontier for every generation and picking candidates from it for consideration for the next generation.
 This technique could produce a more focused (less spread) pareto frontier especially when paired with continuous domination.

 ### Conclusion
 Genetic Algorithm is a promising algorithm in the class of Evolutionary Algorithms.
 It works well with existing fitness models and can accept a variety of decisions and objectives.
 It scales well for large number of candidates.
 The results of GA are easy to analyse and improve upon.